Chapter 11

 "During the Civil War Darth Vader was a dangerous opponent for the fighters of the Alliance, Liane, as was Emperor Palpatine.
 The Alliance fought against the Empire, because of its oppressive reign.
 But to answer your questions, maybe your father couldn't believe that a Jedi Knight had survived the annihilation of the Jedi Order at the end of the Clone Wars.
 Probably that's what you must have felt as your father talked about me and the Jedi Order."

 "I don't know.
 All I know is that I don't want to have anything more to do with the Force, Good Side or Dark Side.
-I don't want to be a Sith, nor a Jedi," Liane said determinedly; she shrugged her shoulders.
+I don't want to be a Sith, nor a Jedi.
+I vowed never to use the Force again.
+I want to keep the promise I made you, although that has been very difficult here in the beginning ", Liane said a bit shameful.
 For a moment Luke watched her intently, before he changed the subject of their conversation.

 "Do you have to stay in your cell all day, or have you been given some special task or activity?"
 He informed, after some moments.